SAFER STREETS & FIGHTING CRIME

-The Conservatives have committed to putting an additional 20,000 police officers with the powers and backing they need to strive to keep our streets safe.
+Dean is committed to putting victims first and tackling crime across Watford.
+This includes supporting the Government in delivering upon the commitment to put an additional 20,000 police officers with the powers and backing they need to strive to keep our streets safe.

 As well as recruiting new police officers, the Conservatives are making sure they have the backing they need to protect us.